General

 4. When are CME Term SOFR Rates published?

-CME Term SOFR Reference Rates will be calculated for each day.
-The New York Federal Reserve calculates and publishes SOFR, in accordance with the recommended SIFMA U.S. Holiday Schedule.
-There will be no data sampling, calculation, or publication on a SIFMA U.S. Holiday.
+CME Term SOFR Reference Rates will be calculated for each day the New York Federal Reserve calculates and publishes SOFR, in accordance with the recommended SIFMA US Holiday Schedule.
+There will be no data sampling, calculation, or publication on a SIFMA US Holiday.

-Publication will occur on each day at 5:00 a.m.
-CT (U.S. Central Standard Time).
+Publication will occur on each day at 5:00 am CT (US Central Standard Time).

 As described in the calculation methodology, publication of CME Term SOFR takes place on day T based on the data sampling on T-1.
 The start date of the reference period for the Term SOFR rates is T+2, as illustrated below:

-CME Term SOFR Reference Rates can also be viewed on the CBA webpages Use of any data accessed on the CME Group website is limited to “view only”, in accordance with CMEGroup.com Data Terms of Use.
+CME Term SOFR Reference Rates can also be viewed on the CBA webpages Use of any information accessed on the CME Group website is limited to “view only”, in accordance with CMEGroup.com Data Terms of Use.

 PERMISSIBLE USE AND LICENSING